Travelling With an Infant: Things You Must Not Ignore

-- Remember to carry the regular baby essentials like diapers, diaper rash cream, breast pads, wipes, tissues, bibs, baby’s bowl and spoons, baby soap and lotion and so on.
+- Remember to carry the regular baby essentials like diapers, diaper rash cream, breast pads, wipes, tissues, bibs, baby’s bowl and spoons, baby soap and lotion, and so on.

 - Also, carrying along a favourite toy may help in engaging the infant usefully.
-Packing a goody bag full of child’s favourite items like toys, colours, books, puzzles may be a great idea.
+Packing a goody bag full of the child’s favourite items like toys, colours, books, puzzles may be a great idea.
 Try and finish the travel early so that you may get suitable rest along with your baby.

 Other Useful Tips

 Here are a few travels tips with a baby as a travelling companion to ensure smooth travelling: